FrancoStino/vscode-syncing-all/README.md

             ![download settings](docs/png/Download-Settings.png)

-        1. Enter your `GitHub Personal Access Token`.
+        1. Enter your `Google Drive Credentials`.

-            > You can `leave it blank` if you want to download from a `public Gist`, such as your friend's VSCode settings.
+            > You can `leave it blank` if you want to download from a `shared folder`, such as your friend's VSCode settings.

-        1. Select or enter your `Gist ID` or a `public Gist ID`.
+        1. Select or enter your `Folder ID` or a `shared Folder ID`.

         1. Done!